-Chapter Four: The Truth Behind Money Creation

-Bank for International Settlements (BIS)

-The BIS provides oversight and regulation, which is vital due to "the bank's" influence on the economy in large countries.

-- Created in 1930 to advise and regulate economic matters. - Allows nations to discuss and coordinate to ensure the health of the global economy.
+Chapter Four: The Truth Behind Money Creation POWERPOINT SLIDE Bank for International Settlements (BIS) 2 The BIS provides oversight and regulation, which is vital due to "the bank's" influence on the economy in large countries. • Created in 1930 to advise and regulate economic matters. • Allows nations to discuss and coordinate to ensure the health of the global economy.
 Bank Regulation - the laws and rules that govern the way the banks operate.

-Bank Reserve Requirements

-The bank supports financial transactions - provides the method for transactions to occur by way of checks or electronic fund transfers.

-- Transactions depend on the bank making the correct accounting entries when funds are deducted from one account and transferred to another account. - 4 Bank Reserves the cash that banks have in their vaults, plus the balances in their account at the central bank.

-Reserve Requirement - directs the commercial banking system to maintain a certain percentage of deposits in cash.

-- Reserves are roughly equivalent to 10% of total deposits that are cash on hand and deposits at the Fed. - Reserves were originally created to prevent a run on the bank but now primarily serve to ensure ample cash is available to support daily bank operations.

-5 The Business of Banking

-The bank serves three primary functions:

-- 1. The bank acts as a depository. - It accepts deposits from customers for safe keeping, provides cash back to customers upon demand, and enables easy transactions for goods and services by swiping cards, writing checks, and entering payment information into computers. - 2.
-Banks supply credit to customers. - The bank lends funds to those seeking to borrow and profits from the interest and fees that are associated with the - 3.
-Banks help manage risks problem of asymmetric information. - 6 Asymmetric Information the situation where two parties to a transaction have different pieces of information available. - Adverse selection may occur where two parties prior to a transaction observe different information about a quality of the product or service. - Moral hazard may occur where one party to a transaction operates in a manner that is counter to what the other party would desire after the transaction occurs.

-7 Two Kinds of Money

-- 1. Base Money the total amount of bank notes and coins - B = C+R (B = Base, C = Currency in circulation, R = Bank reserves) - 2.
-Bank Money the money created inside the private sector; exists in the form of credit which is issued when banks make loans.
+POWERPOINT SLIDE Bank Reserve Requirements 3 The bank supports financial transactions - provides the method for transactions to occur by way of checks or electronic fund transfers.
+Transactions depend on the bank making the correct accounting entries when funds are deducted from one account and transferred to another account.
+Bank Reserves - the cash that banks have in their vaults, plus the balances in their account at the central bank.
+4 Reserve Requirement - directs the commercial banking system to maintain a certain percentage of deposits in cash.
+Reserves are roughly equivalent to 10% of total deposits that are cash on hand and deposits at the Fed.
+Reserves were originally created to prevent a run on the bank but now primarily serve to ensure ample cash is available to support daily bank operations.
+POWERPOINT SLIDE The Business of Banking 5 The bank serves three primary functions: 1.
+The bank acts as a depository.
+It accepts deposits from customers for safe keeping, provides cash back to customers upon demand, and enables easy transactions for goods and services by swiping cards, writing checks, and entering payment information into computers.
+2. Banks supply credit to customers.
+The bank lends funds to those seeking to borrow and profits from the interest and fees that are associated with the loans.
+3. Banks help manage risks - problem of asymmetric information.
+6 Asymmetric Information - the situation where two parties to a transaction have different pieces of information available.
+Adverse selection may occur - where two parties prior to a transaction observe different information about a quality of the product or service.
+Moral hazard may occur - where one party to a transaction operates in a manner that is counter to what the other party would desire after the transaction occurs.
+POWERPOINT SLIDE Two Kinds of Money 7 1.
+Base Money - the total amount of bank notes, coins, and reserves.
+B = C + R(B = Base, C = Currency in circulation, R = Bank reserves) Bank Money - the money created inside the private sector; exists in the form of credit which is issued when banks 2. make loans.
+POWERPOINT SLIDE Money supply 8 Money supply - the sum of currency in circulation and all bank deposits.
+M1 refers to the measure of money supply that includes currency in circulation plus demand bank deposits.
+M2 refers to the measure of money supply that includes M1 plus savings and other small-time deposits (and retail money market mutual fund shares).

-Money supply (M1)

-Money supply - the sum of currency in circulation and bank deposits.

-M1 refers to the measure of money supply.

-$\mbox{M2}$ refers to the measure of money supply that includes savings and other small-time deposits.